Philyllius

 Philyllius (Φιλύλλιος), also called Phillylius, Phlaeus, Philolaus, or Phillydeus, was an ancient Athenian comic poet.
-He was contemporary with Diocles and Sannyrion.
+He was a contemporary of Diocles and Sannyrion.
 He belonged to the latter part of the Old Comedy tradition and the beginning of the Middle Comedy tradition.
-He seems to have attained to some distinction before 392 BC, when the Ecclesiazusae of Aristophanes was acted.
+He seems to have attained to some distinction before 392 BC, when the Ecclesiazusae of Aristophanes was performed.

 All titles of his plays evidently belong to Middle Comedy.
 He is said to have introduced some scenic innovations, such as bringing lighted torches on the stage.
 With regard to his language, Augustus Meineke mentions a few words and phrases in his plays, which are not pure Attic.

 List of plays

 The Suda and Eudocia gave titles of his plays: